fbrinker/docker-tileboard/README.md

 It contains the sources and starts a simple Python3 webserver to serve TileBoard at port 8000.

+## Contribute
+You can open any new issues [here](https://git.f-brinker.de/fbrinker/docker-tileboard/issues).
-The builds are automated on changes of the official TileBoard repository.
+**The builds are automated** on changes of the official TileBoard repository.

+Have a look at the [Dockerfile](https://git.f-brinker.de/fbrinker/docker-tileboard).

 ## Usage